darktable-org/dtorg/content/blog/2015-03-07-color-reconstruction/2015-03-07-color-reconstruction.md

 @![colorreconstruction_ex1_2](colorreconstruction_ex1_2.jpg)

 The “luma threshold” parameter is key for the effect.
 When you decrease it, you tell darktable to assume that an ever growing portion of the pixels is to be regarded as having invalid colors which darktable needs to replace.
-At the same time the number of pixels which are regarded as having valid colors decreases. darktable only replaces an invalid color if a “good” fit can be found – good means that a source color is available within a certain distance in terms of image coordinates and luminance relative to the target.
-Therefore, when shifting the slider too far to the left at some point the results gets worse again because too few valid colors are available – the slider typically shows a marked “sweet spot” where results are best.
+At the same time the number of pixels which are regarded as having valid colors decreases. darktable only replaces an invalid color if a “good” fit can be found&nbsp;– good means that a source color is available within a certain distance in terms of image coordinates and luminance relative to the target.
+Therefore, when shifting the slider too far to the left at some point the results gets worse again because too few valid colors are available&nbsp;– the slider typically shows a marked “sweet spot” where results are best.
 The sweet spot depends on the specifics of your image and you need to find it by trial and error.

 The “color reconstruction” module uses a so called “bilateral grid” for fast color look-up (for further reading see [1]).
 Two parameters “spatial blur” and “range blur” control the details of the bilateral grid.
 With a low setting of “spatial blur” darktable will only consider valid colors that are found geometrically close to the pixels that need replacement.
 With higher settings colors get more and more averaged over a broader area of the image which delivers replacement colors that are more generic and less defined.
-This may or may not improve the visual quality of your image – you need to find out by trial and error.
+This may or may not improve the visual quality of your image&nbsp;– you need to find out by trial and error.
 The same is true for the “range blur” which acts on the luminance axis of the bilateral grid.
 It controls how strong pixels with luminance values that are different from the target pixel, contribute to the color replacement.

-# **Example 2**
+## Example 2

 Here is a further example (photo supplied by Roman Lebedev).